At Eternity's Gate

 Ending Explained: At Eternity's Gate

-The final moments of At Eternity's Gate reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of At Eternity's Gate reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch At Eternity's Gate?